laqieer/running_cert/README.md

-# running_medal
+# running_cert
-My medals won in running races
+My certificates of achievement won in running races